cldellow/datasette-ui-extras/docs/src/pages/docs/cli-tools.md

 - update or create Datesette's `metadata.json` file with a very permissive set of permissions for this database

-**Yolo mode is only suitable for Datasette instances that protected at the network level.** For example, if you are running Datasette on your laptop's loopback interface, or behind a load balancer that enforces authentication, such as [oauth2-proxy](https://github.com/oauth2-proxy/oauth2-proxy).
+**Yolo mode is only suitable for Datasette instances that are protected at the network level.** For example, if you are running Datasette on your laptop's loopback interface, or behind a load balancer that enforces authentication, such as [oauth2-proxy](https://github.com/oauth2-proxy/oauth2-proxy).